Lemoncode/from-react-to-redux-ts/03 Add redux/readme.md

   +
   +   return state;
   + }
   +
-  + // We use destructuring to create the new state.
-We create a new object and replace memberList by the one received as a parameter (action.payload)
   + const handleFetchMembersCompleted = (state : MemberListState, memberList : MemberEntity[]) : MemberListState => ({
+  + // We could have simply returned the list of members, but we are returning an object with the list of members
+  + // using spread operator to show how it helps keeping objects inmutable
   +   ...state,
   +   memberList,
   + });